 In developing countries, mothers are turning to extreme measures due to the global hunger crisis.
 Some boil pots of rocks and water so their children can fall asleep imagining they’ll have food in the morning.
 The sad reality of the COVID-19 pandemic is many people around the world are falling into food insecurity.
 More than ever, impoverished children and families need nutritious food.

-On Saturday, November 13, 2021, Cross Catholic Outreach will team up with American Martyrs Catholic Church to pack 120,000 meals that will be shipped to poor children and families in Guatemala.
+On Saturday, November 13, 2021, Cross Catholic Outreach teamed up with American Martyrs Catholic Church to pack 116,640 meals and food supplies donated to local sister parish that will be shipped to poor children and families in Guatemala.

 This inspiring work of mercy will empower faithful Catholics to bring Matthew 25:35 to life.
 “For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me.”

 Together we can provide our ministry partners in developing countries with shipments of Vitafood.
 These nutrient-rich meals will feed children and families in the poverty-stricken country of Guatemala for just 30 cents a meal.